 Is Your Child an Empath?
 Tips for Raising Empathic Children

-Excerpt from Dr. Judith Orloff’s "The Empath’s Survival Guide"
+An excerpt from Judith Orloff’s "The Empath’s Survival Guide."

 Posted May 26, 2017

 In The Empath’s Survival Guide, I emphasize that empath children feel too much but don’t know how to manage the sensory overload.
 They see more, hear more, smell more, intuit more, and experience emotions more.
 For instance, they may not like strong food smells in the kitchen, perfumes, harsh bright lights (particularly fluorescent bulbs), or loud talking.
 They prefer soft (not scratchy) clothes, beauty, nature, and having one or a few close friends rather than many acquaintances.

 Their sensitivities can get assaulted by our coarse world, and this affects their behavior.
 Since most empathic children can’t articulate the cause of their upset, enlightened parents can help them identify triggers and offer the solutions I’ll present below to relieve their distress.

 As parents, you need to know what overstimulates your empathic children and avoid those activities.
 Doing so calms them and wards off exhaustion, tantrums, and anxiety.
 Common triggers include: excessive busyness such as overscheduling their day without breaks, multitasking, no alone time, and violent television programs or newscasts, especially at night.
 Following exposure to any of these factors, children might find it harder to fall asleep and require more downtime before bed to unwind.
 (Sensitive children may take longer to calm down at night than other children since their systems are slower to transition from stimulation to quiet).
 Also, empathic children can feel and absorb other people’s emotional discomfort, especially from parents and close friends.
 Because they are “super-responders,” their hurts cut deep and their joys are extra-joyous.